 2. Explain That It’s the Perfect Position for You

-If this job opening seems tailored for your skills and experience, you may have the edge over other applicants.
+If this job opening seems tailored to your skills and experience, you may have the edge over other applicants.
 The advantage is especially true if you’re applying for a relatively uncommon job with a unique job description.

 So if you’re applying for a customer service vacancy, for example, this may not apply.
 On the other hand, if you’re applying for a customer service vacancy in an equestrian equipment company and have experience in customer service and equestrian management, you’re a catch!